CarlFK/video-stack-deploy/roles/staticips/README.md

   - `disk`:                   Path to the primary install disk.
                               (Defaults to the `default_install_disk`
                                variable)
+  - `noipxe`:                 Disable chain load the iPXE client.
+                              DebConf videos' HP laptops don't seem to like it.
 * `staticips.write_hosts`:    Boolean.
 Write the contents of `staticips.hosts` into `/etc/hosts`.
 * `staticips.write_interfaces: Boolean.
 Write the machine's details into